Congo Basin: Partners speak of need for collaboration to safeguard forest ecosystems

 - https://pfbc-cbfp.org/news_en/items/Brussels-Declaration-MOP18.html (EN) and

 More information on the Congo Basin Forest Partnership (CBFP) can be found under:

 - The German Partnership project, implemented by GIZ on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) and the German Federal Ministry for Environment, Nature Conservation and Nuclear Safety (BMU).

 - The Belgian Customs,

-- The UK Department of International Development (DFID)’s Forest Governance Market and Climate (FGMC) Programme for its support towards TRAFFIC’s work on Cameroon to China timber trade.
+- The UK Department of International Development (DFID) (now FCDO)'s Forest Governance Market and Climate (FGMC) Programme for its support towards TRAFFIC’s work on Cameroon to China timber trade.

 TRAFFIC is grateful for the support provided to the TWIX tool in Europe and Africa by a number of government agencies.